28 July 2014 - Update number 216

 - In North America and Europe, overall influenza activity remained at inter-seasonal levels.

-- In eastern Asia, influenza activity reached inter-seasonal levels in most countries with influenza A(H3N2) and influenza B virus predominating, although influenza activity was still slightly increasing in the south region of China, mainly due to influenza A(H3N2) viruses.
+- In eastern Asia, influenza activity reached inter-seasonal levels in most countries with influenza A(H3N2) and influenza B virus predominating.
+Influenza activity still increased slightly in the southern region of China however, mainly due to influenza A(H3N2) viruses.

 - In northern Africa and western Asia, influenza activity remained low.